Our senior leadership

 Mansoor bin Ebrahim Al Mahmoud

-Mansoor Al Mahmoud joined us in 2014.
+Mansoor Al Mahmoud joined Qatar Museums in 2014.
 He oversees the daily operations of QM and provides managerial leadership across the organisation.

 Mansoor was previously CEO of Qatar Development Bank and Office Director of Investment Affairs for His Excellency the Former Prime Minister, handling all work related to investment.
 In the past he was also Head of Risk Management at Qatar Investment Authority.